Kotlin/KEEP/proposals/jvm-expose-boxed.md

 - If a declaration has a `@JvmName` annotation, that should appear only in the _unboxed_ variant, which is the one whose name is affected.
 - If a declaration has a `@JvmExposeBoxed` annotation, that should appear only in the _boxed_ variant.

-Note that `@JvmExposeBoxed` annotations on containers "travel" to the boxed variant.
-As a result, both annotation processors and runtime reflection do not see `@JvmExposeBoxed` on the containers (file, class) but rather on each individual operation.
+Furthermore, `@JvmExposeBoxed` annotations on classes "travel" to the declarations within it.
+As a result, both annotation processors and runtime reflection see `@JvmExposeBoxed` both in the class and in each individual operation.

 ### Other design choices

-**Annotate the value class**: in a [previous proposal](https://github.com/Kotlin/KEEP/blob/commandertvis/jvmexpose/proposals/jvm-expose-boxed-annotation.md), the annotation was applied to the value class itself, not to the operations, and would force every user of that class to create the boxed and unboxed versions.
+**"Contagious" value classes**: in a [previous proposal](https://github.com/Kotlin/KEEP/blob/commandertvis/jvmexpose/proposals/jvm-expose-boxed-annotation.md), the annotation was applied to the value class itself, not to the operations, and would force every user of that class to create the boxed and unboxed versions.
 We found this approach not flexible enough: it was completely in the hands of the developer controlling the value class to decide whether Java compatibility was important.
 This opinion may not coincide with that of another author, which may restrict or expand the boxed variants in their code.

-**Use a compiler flag instead of an annotation**: we have also considered exposing this feature using a compiler flag, `-Xjvm-expose-boxed=C,D,E`, where `C`, `D`, and `E` are the names of the classes for which boxed variants of the operations should be generated.
-We found two drawbacks to this choice:

-- Users are not accustomed to tweaking compiler flags, which are often hidden in the build file; in contrast to annotations.
-- It does not give the flexibility of exposing only a subset of operations.
-The current proposal allows that scenario if you annotate each operation independently, but also allows `@file:JvmExposeBoxed` if you want a wider stroke.

 ### Further problems with reflection